Henry Bienen

-Henry Samuel Bienen (born 1939) is an American academic and administrator.
+Henry Samuel Bienen (born May 5, 1939) is an American academic and administrator.
 He was named President of the Poetry Foundation in 2015, and is President Emeritus of Northwestern University, where he served from 1995 to 2009.
+On September 9, 2025, Northwestern announced that he would serve as interim president effective September 16, 2025, following the resignation of Michael Schill.